cktag/spotonmap_api/README.md

 # Spots On Map API

-Spots On Map is a node.js API to work with the Spots on Map Application (https://github.com/cktag/spotonmap_app/)
+Spots On Map is a node.js API to work with the Spots on Map Application (https://github.com/cktag/spotonmap_app/).
+You need mangoDB setup and running.

 ## Installation